Third Battle of Topolobampo

 The Third Battle of Topolobampo was a single ship action during the Mexican Revolution.
 At the end of March 1914, a Constitutionalist gunboat attempted to break the blockade of Topolobampo, Sinaloa after failing in the First and Second Battles of Topolobampo.
-Constitutionalist warship, Tampico, was sunk in a battle lasting a few hours by a Huertista gunboat.
+The Constitutionalist warship, Tampico, was sunk in a battle lasting a few hours by a Huertista gunboat.

 Background

 After two small bloodless engagements off Topolobampo within a few weeks earlier, Lieutenant Hilario Malpica was promoted to the rank of captain by General Álvaro Obregón, a future president of Mexico.
 Despite the promotion, Captain Malpica still had the problem of fighting two gunboats, just outside Topolobampo's harbor bar.
 Morelos and Guerrero, under Captain Navio Torres aboard Guerrero, were conducting a naval blockade of the port.
 Guerrero had blockaded Topolobampo continually since March 2, 1914.
 Morelos arrived a couple days after Guerrero and occasionally left the blockade for provisioning and coal.
 On March 30, Morelos left again for supplies, leaving Guerrero alone and outside the bar.
 This gave Captain Malpica a chance to finally lift the blockade of his home port.